15 Tips for getting sound sleep and waking refreshed

 Even if Fido or fluffy hardly move all night, they crowd the bed and make it harder to move your legs and arms while you sleep.

-Avoid eating big meals within a few hours of bedtime.
+• Avoid eating big meals or drinking lots of fluids within a few hours of bedtime.

 Though not cheap ($200-$400), a light box mimics natural sunlight.
 It is best to have the light box within a couple feet of your head and, if possible, keep your eyes open -- though you should not be looking directly into the light.